validitylabs/daa/README.md

 - Step down voluntarily (and propose GA)

 5. What's the difference between "step down" and "discharge" ??
+6. Whether to implement the resignation (cf. Art.
+70) *All members have a legal right to resign subject to six months' notice expiring at the end of the calendar year or, if an administrative period is provided for, at the end of such period.*

 #### Membership fee